Horizonless black hole mimickers with spin: Rotating black shells

 \subsection{Perfect fluid}

-As a first check of our approach using the Ernst potential, let us follow in the same vein as \cite{Danielsson:2017riq,Danielsson:2017pvl,Danielsson:2021ruf}, and demand that the stress tensor obtained above is a perfect fluid\footnote{As we will see in the next section, it will be necessary to realx this asusmption, with very interesting consequences.} \ie
+As a first check of our approach using the Ernst potential, let us follow in the same vein as \cite{Danielsson:2017riq,Danielsson:2017pvl,Danielsson:2021ruf}, and demand that the stress tensor obtained above is a perfect fluid \footnote{As we will see in the next section, it will be necessary to relax this assumption, with very interesting consequences.} \ie

 where $u^a$ is the velocity vector of the fluid element.
 This can be easily read off from $S^a{}_b$ by recalling that $u^a$ is an eigenvector with eigenvalue $-ρ$ (\ie projecting along $u^a$ gives $S^a{}_b u^b = - ρ u^a$).
 This determines $q_{2,2}$